kvakvs/grade/README.md

 * features:
     * selectable start/end points for trace
     * data: call chain, duration, messages
-    * Tracing from an external node by injecting a worker process
+    * (configurable) Tracing from an external node by injecting a worker process
-    * Tracing to a file or via port
+    * (configurable) Tracing to a file or via port
+    * (configurable) Backend to use: neo4j or inmemory digraph
     * Builtin web server to serve static website with d3